hatharry/Emby.ServerUpdater/README.md

 # Emby.ServerUpdater
 Updates Emby when running as a service.
 Runs from any account including the system account.
-Can be executed from a scheduled task or from the emby server app its self.
+Can be executed from a scheduled task.

 Options include:

 Running Emby.ServerUpdater.exe with no switches, will download update and restart emby if an update is available and if ffmpeg is not running.

 Emby.ServerUpdater.exe -download , Will download update only if available.